Let's Learn Together Outside: Nature-Based Play for Families

 Parent Time — activities that are defined in federal legislation as training for parents regarding how to be the primary teacher for their children and full partners in the education of their children

-Funding must be used to implement NCFL's Let's Learn Together Outside workshops and can support staff, facilities, supplies, outreach to families, and other direct funding needs as determined by the grantee and reflected in the proposed budget.
+Funding must be used to implement NCFL's Let's Learn Together Outside in Kentucky workshops and can support staff, facilities, supplies, outreach to families, and other direct funding needs as determined by the grantee and reflected in the proposed budget.

 The grantee will be expected to allocate a portion of grant funding as follows:

-- Designated Parent Facilitators to implement Let's Learn Together Outside
+- Designated Parent Facilitators to implement Let's Learn Together Outside in Kentucky

 - Meals and childcare for families during programming